uswds/uswds-site/pages/documentation/migration-V3.md

 Add this load path to your compiler settings, or update any old paths if your compiler already includes them.
 We have guidance for a few common compiler setups.

+{:.site-note}
+**Note:** USWDS relies on [Autoprefixer](https://github.com/postcss/autoprefixer) to make its compiled CSS browser-compatible.
+If your compiler does not already use Autoprefixer, we strongly encourage that you add it to your project.

 <!--Start compiler accordion -->
 <div class="usa-accordion usa-accordion--bordered">